CI-Dominik/pp3-management-system/README.md

 ## Easy access and clear division
 * The user will immediately be able to complete their needed task without unnecessary pieces of information.
 A menu with all categories welcomes them.
 With the help of numbers, the user will be able to navigate through the several menus.<br>
 The structure is divided into management for customers, bookings, sales and products.
 Each of those menus will have their own set of bullet points.
 For example, in the customer panel, it is possible to add a new customer, edit their data or search for a specific person, based on provided pieces of information like a name, email address or phone number.<br>
-To inform the user of possible mistakes, every menu input is secured by catching wrong inputs or wrong types of inputs like texts instead of a whole number.
+To inform the user of possible mistakes, every menu input is secured by catching wrong inputs or wrong types of inputs, like texts instead of a whole number.

 ---